Watershed alliance prepares to restore Cornwallis River

-According to the court record, Middleton had turned the man upside-down and dropped him on his head, although he insists he never intended to kill him.
+According to the court record, Middleton insists he never intended to kill him.

 “You didn’t think that by doing what you did it would kill him?” he’s asked now.

-“No, I had done the same move to about 10 people before,” he says – a statement just as troubling.
+“No, I had done the same move to about 10 people before,” he says – a statement that is very troubling.

 Middleton was charged with murder but pleaded guilty to manslaughter.